qwicengineering/dev-assignment/frontend/README.md

     -   Free text field value is optional and is not required in order to submit the form successfully
     -   Free text field should have a max character limit of 240

-Backend:

--   One endpoint required just to submit the form.
+List page

--   One endpoint to retrieve all return cases.
+-   Create a list page to see all the return requests.
--   We will use a REST client to verify this endpoint.
--   You are allowed to use any node.js backend frameworks
+-   When a user clicks on a return request within the list, they should see the details of that return request.

+Notes

--   You are allowed to mock the database layer.
+-   You are allowed to mock all the relevant APIs in frontend
--   You are allowed to use any test framework

-In Readme (Not code):

--   If this were to go to production, what presistent layer would you use and why?
--   Describe your data schema for creating returns.
--   What do you need to consider if this application needs to be highly available?
+    -   POST /returnRequest
+    -   GET /returnRequest/:id
+    -   GET /returnRequests

 Evaluation
 • Implementation of the above exercise